Jojoooo1/spring-boot-api/README.md

 ### Caching

-It uses the default Spring cache mechanism, utilizing a `ConcurrentHashMap` object.
-It can be extended to use a centralize cache like [Redis](https://redis.io/).
+It uses the default Spring cache mechanism with `ConcurrentHashMap`.
+It can be extended to use a centralized cache like [Redis](https://redis.io/).

 ### Message Broker

-Message handling is managed by RabbitMQ (using quorum queue), ensuring reliable and efficient message delivery.
+Message brokering is managed by RabbitMQ (using quorum queue), ensuring reliable and efficient message delivery.

 ### Metrics & Tracing